Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

 \subsection{5.
 Conclusions}

 The discovery of a pseudoscalar Higgs boson $A$ at the LHC would be a remarkable breakthrough into physics beyond the Standard Model, if confirmed.
-However, realistically one must accept that the the most plausible interpretation of the CMS signal~\cite{CMS} would be that it is a $^1S_0$ quasi-bound $t \bar t$ state - pseudoscalar toponium, $\eta_t$.
+However, realistically, it is absolutely clear that the most plausible interpretation of the CMS signal~\cite{CMS} would be that it is a $^1S_0$ quasi-bound $t \bar t$ state - pseudoscalar toponium, $\eta_t$.
 Discovering toponium 50 years after the November Revolution would be an unanticipated and welcome golden anniversary present for its charmonium cousin that was discovered {at SLAC and Brookhaven} in 1974~\cite{J+psi}.

-{As we have discussed in this paper, it may already be possible for the LHC experiments to discriminate between the $A$ and $\eta_t$ possibilities using the fact that in the former case the interference between the $gg\to A \to t\bar t$ signal and the $gg\to t\bar t$ QCD background is potentially important, particularly if $M_A$ is not very close to the $t \bar t$ threshold.
-Other production processes, eventually at high-energy proton or future lepton colliders, and complementary measurements at these colliders might be necessary in order to determine completely the profile of the putative new resonance and probe fully the new physics scenario that lies behind it.}
+Nevertheless, one should pursue the searches for additional Higgs bosons.
+In this paper, we have highlighted the main differences between the production of a pseudoscalar $A$ boson and the toponium scenario, taking as an illustration the CMS signal.
+One possibility to contrast { between the $A$ and $\eta_t$ possibilities would be to use the fact that in the former case the interference between the $gg\to A \to t\bar t$ signal and the $gg\to t\bar t$ QCD background is potentially important, particularly if $M_A$ is not very close to the $t \bar t$ threshold.
+As we have also shown in this paper, other production processes, eventually at high-energy proton or future lepton colliders, and complementary measurements at these colliders, also allow to determine completely the profile of a pseudoscalar Higgs resonance and probe fully the new physics scenario that lies behind it.

-However, in the mean time we look forward to experimental clarification of the CMS signal - in particular whether it is confirmed by the ATLAS Collaboration - as well as theoretical work to refine our understanding of the properties of the putative $\eta_t$ state - aiming in particular to reach consensus on its conceptual interpretation.
+In the mean time we look forward to experimental clarification of the CMS signal - in particular whether it is confirmed by the ATLAS Collaboration - as well as theoretical work to refine our understanding of the properties of the putative $\eta_t$ state - aiming in particular to reach consensus on its conceptual interpretation.